-Finally, we denote by $N^1(Y|X)$ the cokernel of the pull-back map $N^1(X)\to N^1(Y)$, between the real vector spaces of classes of $\R$-divisors in $X$ and $Y$.
-It is a vector space of dimension equal to the Picard number of $G/B$ (that we denote by $n$), that we may (and will) identify with the linear subspace of $N^1(Y)$ generated by the linearly independent set $\{-K_i,\,\,i\in D\}$, where $-K_i$ denotes the relative anticanonical divisor of the elementary contraction $\rho_{i}:Y\to Y_i$, for any $i\in D$.
+Finally, we denote by $N^1(Y|X)$ the cokernel of the pullback map $N^1(X)\to N^1(Y)$, between the real vector spaces of classes of $\R$-divisors in $X$ and $Y$.
+It is a vector space of dimension equal to the Picard number of $G/B$ (which is equal to $n$), that we may (and will) identify with the linear subspace of $N^1(Y)$ generated by the linearly independent set $\{-K_i,\,\,i\in D\}$, where $-K_i$ denotes the relative anticanonical divisor of the elementary contraction $\rho_{i}:Y\to Y_i$, for any $i\in D$.
 In particular, we may identify $N^1(Y|X)$ with the real vector space $\R\Phi\subset\fh$, by sending $-K_i$ to $\alpha_i$, for all $i\in D$.
 In this way, denoting by $\Gamma_i$ the numerical class of a fiber of the contraction $\rho_i$, for every $i$, the Cartan matrix of $G$ is the matrix of intersection numbers $(-K_i\cdot\Gamma_j)$.
-In the sequel, we will always think of the roots of $G$ as the corresponding integer combinations of divisors $-K_i$.
+In the sequel, we will always think of the roots of $G$ as the corresponding integral combinations of divisors $-K_i$.